Ben-Epstein/prefect-quickstart/README.md

 ## Notes about work-pools, workers, and agents

-There are 2 "local running" work-pools: `process` and `prefect-agent`.
-As far as I can tell, if you are executing them on a machine, they behave the same.
+~There are 2 "local running" work-pools: `process` and `prefect-agent`.
+As far as I can tell, if you are executing them on a machine, they behave the same.~

-The `worker` and `agent` seem to also be the same in this regard, with the one exception that an `agent` can connect to both `process` and `prefect-agent` worker-pools, whereas a `worker` can only connect to `process` worker-pools.
+~The `worker` and `agent` seem to also be the same in this regard, with the one exception that an `agent` can connect to both `process` and `prefect-agent` worker-pools, whereas a `worker` can only connect to `process` worker-pools.~

+Prefect agents are outdated, and the way to run jobs now is with [work-pools and workers](https://docs.prefect.io/latest/concepts/work-pools/)

 ```shell